 The Boxer dog makes a wonderful family pet, and his personality and energy can light up your life!

 In the mid 19th century bull-baiting and dog-fighting became illegal in Germany (and much of Europe) and breeders and enthusiasts kept the breed alive by encouraging their use as service dogs (such as seeing-eye dogs) and police/military dogs, and also of course as family companions.

-During the early 20th century this breed was introduced into the United States and became an accepted breed within the American Kennel Club in 1904.
+During the early 20th century the breed was introduced into the United States and became an accepted breed within the American Kennel Club in 1904.
 It quickly became a favorite and has been consistently popular ever since.

-Country of Origin: - Germany
+Country of Origin: Germany

-Size: - Medium to Large
+Size: Medium to Large

-Height: - 21 - 25 inches
+Height: 21 - 25 inches

-Weight: - 50 - 75lbs
+Weight: 50 - 75lbs

-- Fawn or Brindle.
+Color: Fawn or Brindle.
 Can have white markings (called

 Flashy).
 White dogs are not allowed to be registered with the AKC.

-Temperament: - High spirited and playful.
+Temperament: High spirited and playful.
 Extremely affectionate, loyal and loving.

-Activity Level: - High
+Activity Level: High

-Special Needs: - Need a lot of regular exercise.
+Special Needs: Need a lot of regular exercise.
 Ongoing training and socialization.

-Possible Health Problems: - Hip dysplasia, cardiac problems, breathing problems, cancers.
+Possible Health Problems: Hip dysplasia, cardiac problems, breathing problems, cancers.

 Because of their shortened muzzles, this breed can have difficulty coping with hot weather.

 Although friendly and outgoing by nature, they can be wary of strangers and are fearless in protecting their loved ones.

-This breed NEEDS human companionship and interaction and always wants to be in the center of the family.
-They're intelligent, loyal and always eager to please, but also need lots of exercise to keep them from getting bored.
+Boxers are intelligent, loyal and always eager to please, but also need lots of exercise to keep them from getting bored.

-accident - so, proper training and supervision is always going to be important.
+In their excitement, a full grown adultdog will be strong enough to knock down a child or small/frail/elderly person - totally by accident - so, proper training and supervision is always going to be important.